 Encased within Otto’s Abode you’ll find flickering among a rotating cast of furniture, art, shop-plants and creatures an evolving selection of consumable and collectable goods like snacks, drinks, necessities, goodies and homemades.
 Think: snack shack with HOT coffee and tea, chips, pretzels, cookies, candy, groceries and fresh in-season veggies.
 We carry camping supplies, maps books and gifts.
 We’ve got everything you’d need for you to mail a treat to a special someone (Mary at the post office will help with the rest).
 Though we enjoy experimenting with different shop arrangements and event-forms we always preserve easy/direct accessibility to these items for those used to or interested in partaking in a bogo grab’n’go-go shopping experience.
 Your delight is our delight!

 Getting off of the train in Wanakena one hundred and fifteen years ago you’d have been greeted at the doorstep of the Rich and Andrews Company Store where they say you could have gotten just about anything.
-Today you see the town green where the building once stood.
+Today you see the town green and gazebo where the building once stood.
 We are located just across the street where different iterations of store have existed since.
-We don't carry everything but we'd certainly love to try to help you out with whatever you'll need.
+We can't carry everything but we'd certainly love to try to help you out with whatever you'll need.
 There is no cell service in Wanakena.
 We do have wi-fi but we don’t know how to use it.
 We’ll also note the train no longer runs anywhere near hear.
 Sometimes the table is next to a power outlet.... sometimes it is not.
 The table is not for sale.